Professor TANG Chi Wai, Sydney

 3. Hong Kong Hospital Authority – Member of Hospital Governing Committee, Grantham Hospital (since 2013); Member of Central Renal Committee (since 2012)

-4. Hong Kong College of Physicians – Council Member (co-opted, since 2020), Honorary Secretary and Programme Director (Hong Kong Region) of Specialty Board in Nephrology (since 2019), Chairman of Basic Physician Board (2015 – 2019)
+4. Hong Kong College of Physicians – Council Member (since 2020), Chairman of Specialty Board in Nephrology (since 2023), Chairman of Basic Physician Board (2015 – 2019)

 5. Hong Kong Medical Council – Chairman of Credentials Subcommittee and Memeber of Licentiate Committee (2011 – 2014)